ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/34071.svg)](https://asciinema.org/a/34071)

-Moon-buggy is a simple character graphics game where you drive some kind of car across the moon's surface.
+is a game where you drive some kind of car across the moon's surface.

 **Play**: ```telnet or ssh on sdf.org```